pabloabap/task-management-system/README.md

  docker-compose up
  ```
  `.env.sample` contain variables `DEFAULT_SUPERUSER_` which define the superuser registered by default in the app.
 Feel free to modify it or login with it to interact with the app/api.
- `.env` is a link to `.env.sample` just to work directly with the variables defined on sample file but feel free to create another `.env`.

  ## ¿Do you want to change something on the fly?